ARCLabUNO/arclabwebsite/content/authors/allenflores/_index.md

 Baylee Allen-Flores is a Doctoral Candidate in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
 Her research interests include risk-needs assessments, implementation science, prison misconduct, and prison policy.
 She is involved in two projects with Dr. Zach Hamilton: Washington One Needs Assessment and Washington One User Manual.

-In March 2025, Baylee accepted an Assistant Professor position in the Criminology Department at DePaul University!
+Baylee has accepted an Assistant Professor position in the Criminology Department at DePaul University!
 She will begin her new position in Fall 2025.